danklotz/openNotes/micro-reviews.md

 - [Marques Brownlee](https://www.youtube.com/c/mkbhd).
 I do not particularly like it.
 Extremely well produced Youtube channel reviewing gadgets and other tech related products.
 For me it often feels too smooth.
 Sometimes too uncritical.
 In general goodish.
 - 🎭 [Matthewmatosis](https://www.youtube.com/user/Matthewmatosis).
 Probably the best game-reviewer on Youtube.
 Thoughtful, in-depth, long, and critical.
 Also the channel which gave me the idea to frame this note as micro reviews.
 - [OskarPuzzle](https://www.youtube.com/user/OskarPuzzle).
 A puzzle maker on youtube discusses his puzzles and process.
 Very fascinating.
 - 🎭 [Peaceful Cuisine](https://www.youtube.com/user/ryoya1983).
-Slow and beautyful Japanese cooking at home.
+Slow and beautiful Japanese cooking at home.
 Very relaxing.
 - 🎭 [RedLetterMedia](https://www.youtube.com/user/RedLetterMedia).
 Easily the best reviewers of all things (modern) cinema.
 Also, very, very funny.
 - 🎭 [Rose Anvil](https://www.youtube.com/channel/UCId9g4zlQ9BOn6fLKIt1Y0A).
 The best channel I found to learn about shoes and leather.
 Also cool if you want to see a lot of shoes cut in half.
 - [Sabine Hossenfelder](https://www.youtube.com/user/peppermint78).
 Best science news channel I know.